supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 *I used snuff for ~6 years.*

-Now I'm not implying everything you learn needs to have such a great effect, but I'm implying everything should contribute directly or indirectly to your big goals or your life in general.
+Now I'm not implying everything you learn needs to have such a great effect, but I'm implying everything should contribute **directly** or **indirectly** to your big goals or your life in general.
+Applicability can be kinda broad term.
+It is if it shapes your thinking.
+Almost everything shapes our thinking.
 I find it useful to think of applicability in terms of connection:

 ## If there is no connection, it is useless